Attendance Line: 403-777-6050 extension 1.

 Glass containers (including water bottles) should not be sent to school with student lunches.
 Children do have accidents and glass is a safety hazard.

 It’s important that parents know that there are many children in the school who have severe allergies to various food items.
-We have continued to make places in each room where children can eat food that includes peanut butter.
-Please be sure that you remind your child to remember to take care, while in the lunchroom or at recess, to not share their food with others.
+We have processes in place to support students when made aware of these allergies.
+Please be sure to complete a student health plan stating this information.
+Please be sure that you remind your child to remember to take care, while in the lunchroom or at recess, and to not share their food with others.
 See more on our Illness & Medical page.